 What’s on the menu?
 Kawate’s focus on hyper-seasonality and his passion for locally sourced ingredients give his cooking a distinctive Japanese accent.
 Appetisers may include matte-black fritters of eggplant camouflaged against charred timber almost the exact same colour.
 His signature ‘sustainability beef’ carpaccio is taken from the meat of mature, 13-year-old breeding cows.

 The word is spreading: Kawate's growing influence is evidenced by the success of his protégés: Logy’s Ryogo Tahara, Hiro Katayama of The Restaurant fame and Asia’s Best Female Chef 2022, Natsuko Shoji.
 Florilège itself is consistently climbing the rankings.
-The stalwart on the Asia’s 50 Best Restaurants list is now claiming its second year in The World’s 50 Best Restaurants ranking.
+The stalwart on the Asia’s 50 Best Restaurants list is now claiming its third year in The World’s 50 Best Restaurants.

 No letting up: September 2020 saw the opening of Denkushiflori, a collaboration with Kawate’s friend and long-time fishing pal, chef Zaiyu Hasegawa of Den.
 Needless to say, it was one of Tokyo’s most anticipated openings of the year.